Average College GPA: Full Statistics

 What Is the Average College GPA?

-According to the National Center for Education Statistics (NCES), the average college GPA was 3.15 in 2020.1 This comes out to be a B letter grade or a percentage range of 83%-86%.
+According to 2020 data from the National Center for Education Statistics (NCES), the average college GPA is 3.15.
+This is a B letter grade, or a percentage range of 83%- 86%.

-You can calculate your GPA by converting your percentage grade to the 4.0 GPA scale.
-Some examples include:
+Students can calculate their GPA by converting their percentage grade to the 4.0 GPA scale.
+For example:

 • An A/A+ letter grade, or a percentage grade of 93-100%, is equivalent to a GPA of 4.0.